 If you don't know what your computer has by way of GPUs, you have the ability to download and use a utility such as Speccy (for Windows) or gfxCardStatus (for Mac) to discover what is installed on your machine.

 You want to use the faster, discrete NVIDIA GPU (when available) for Onshape, always.
-For applications that don't require high performance graphics or require longer battery life, you have the option to use an integrated GPU such as Intel's integrated GPU.
+For applications that do not require high performance graphics or require longer battery life, you have the option to use an integrated GPU such as Intel's integrated GPU.
 To this end, assign the appropriate GPU to a specific browser.

 As a last resort, you could try to go into the machine's BIOS settings and switch off Optimus technology completely and run using the discrete NVIDIA GPU all the time.
 This carries serious risk, however, so make sure you know what you're doing here, or seek help before attempting this solution.